hoprnet/docs-rpch-net/versioned_docs/version-Beta/tutorial-basics/Cryptography.md

 IVU = IV2 || Cresp
 ```

-* Next, it decrypts the ciphertext, obtains the validation result V2, and recovers U.
+* Next, it decrypts the ciphertext, obtains the validation result V2, and recovers U. This again assumes the client knows the corresponding request identifier Z.

 ```
-(U, V2) = DECKU(IVU, R2, T2)
+(U, V2) = DECKU(IVU, R2, Z, T2)
 ```

 * The RPCh client discards the message U (checks done exactly in the following order) if :